PubChatOfficial/PubChat_smart_literature_search/README.md

 ## 🇬🇧 English Version

 ### 1. Prerequisites
+1. Please use a VPN if your region or country has network limitations, otherwise Docker image pulling will fail.

-Please ensure **Docker**  https://www.docker.com   is installed and running on your local machine (start Docker Desktop for Win / macOS then continue following steps).
+2. Please ensure **Docker**  https://www.docker.com   is installed and running on your local machine (start Docker Desktop for Win / macOS then continue following steps).

 ### 2. Quick Start Steps
 1.  **Mac/Linux User**